Whole Life Carbon Assessment, GLA / RICS

-This guidance supports the 'Carbon assessment, Greater London Authority' tool, which is designed to fulfil the requirements of RICS and that of the London plan.
+This guidance supports the 'Carbon assessment, Greater London Authority' tool, which is designed to fulfill the requirements of RICS and that of the London plan.
 The assessments follow the RICS PS with several additions written to the GLA guide.
+Additionally it can be used for the Green Mark Singapore scheme, the guidance for that you can find here: Green Mark Singapore

 What is included in the scope?